Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

-Bear-Put Debit Spreads...
+Bear Put Debit Spreads...

-This is a BEARISH strategy, where an investor will sell an At the Money (ATM) or slightly In the Money (ITM) PUT then buy a deeper ITM PUT.
+The bear put spread strategy is a BEARISH strategy, where an investor will sell an At the Money (ATM) or slightly In the Money (ITM) PUT then buy a deeper ITM PUT.
 Since the PUT that is purchased is deeper ITM, the transaction results in a net debit.

 BUY an ITM (In the Money) PUT.